catalystdao/catalyst/README.md

 $$U = \int_{i_t}^{i_t + \Delta i} P_i(w) \ dw$$

 Where $i_t$ is the current balance in the vault, $\Delta i$ is the change in balance caused by the user and $U$ is Units: A measure of the value change by the user.
 The equation can be used both ways, where a positive change implies a "swap in" and a negative change implies a "swap out".
-It is implies that when assets are swapped out, $U$ the sign is flipped from positive to negative.
+It implies that when assets are swapped out, $U$ the sign is flipped from positive to negative.

 This implies that the full swap from a token $i$ to another token $j$ can be computed as: